microsoft/fluentui/packages/react-components/react-skeleton/stories/Skeleton/SkeletonBestPractices.md

 ### Don't

-- Build Skeleton UI should with a lot of details.
+- Build Skeleton UI with a lot of details.
 Circles and rectangles are really as detailed as you want to get.
 Adding more detail will result in confusion once the UI loads.
 - Use `Skeleton` if you are confident that the UI will take less than a second to load.